Arizona gives you real tools to protect what you have built. Most people never use them.

-Asset protection planning in Arizona uses legal structures including trusts, LLCs, and exemption strategies to shield your wealth from future creditors, lawsuits, and other claims.
+Book free consultationAsset protection planning in Arizona uses legal structures (trusts, LLCs, and exemption strategies) to shield your wealth from future creditors, lawsuits, and other claims.
 The right approach depends on what you own, what risks you face, and how much protection you need.
 Effective asset protection is done before a threat materializes, not after.

 Arizona is one of the better states in the country for asset protection planning.
 The homestead exemption is strong.
 The LLC statutes are favorable.
 Arizona law gives residents access to trust structures that can shield assets from a wide range of future claims.

 Assets your children inherit outright are exposed to their creditors, their divorcing spouses, and their own financial decisions.
 Assets held in trust for your children, by contrast, can include spendthrift provisions that shield inherited wealth from those claims.
-This doesn't require a complicated irrevocable trust.
+This does not require a complicated irrevocable trust.
 It requires thoughtful drafting of the trust you probably already need.
 We build these protections into every trust we draft for clients with children.

 Arizona is not currently a Domestic Asset Protection Trust state, but residents can access these structures through states that permit them, including Nevada and South Dakota.
 A properly structured DAPT allows you to be a discretionary beneficiary while still receiving protection from future creditors, subject to waiting periods and other requirements.